 Most often the answer is no. It’s rare that a company will require you to keep your truck at your home.
 Many states have regulations against parking a truck on residential roads.
 On average the truck will stay in the company terminal.

-The only expense most drivers will need to worry about is the cost of food while on the road.
+The only expenses most drivers will need to worry about is the cost of food while on the road.
 Most companies will take care of tolls, scale tickets, and repairs, with either pay upfront or through reimbursement.

 Personal possessions like your phone, wallet, and clothing are a must.
 Everything else is up to the driver.
 Some like to bring refrigeration, microwaves, and coffee makers to help keep the cost of food down.